yariasfinetune/myps5uploads/README.md

 # Video List App

-A Vue.js application that fetches and displays a list of videos from an API endpoint with full-screen video viewing capabilities.
+A Vue.js application that fetches and displays a list of videos from an API endpoint with full-screen video viewing capabilities and timestamp sharing.

 ## Features